huggingface/transformers/docs/source/en/autoregressive_generation.md

     <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/coco_sample.png" alt="Test image"/>
 </div>

-You can now use the same workflow as above, replacing the `AutoTokenizer` by the `AutoProcessor` and importing the appropriate model class.
+You can now use the same workflow as above to caption it, replacing the `AutoTokenizer` by the `AutoProcessor` and importing the appropriate model class.

 ```py
 >>> from transformers import AutoProcessor, AutoModelForVision2Seq